AxisCommunications/signed-video-framework-examples/README.md

 *Copyright (C) 2021, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

+# Signed Video Framework examples

-# What is Signed Video Framework?
+## What is Signed Video Framework?
 The *Signed Video Framework* is an open-source project that secures an H264, or H265, video from tampering by adding cryptographic signatures in SEI frames.
 See the [signed-video-framework](https://github.com/AxisCommunications/signed-video-framework) for more details.

 ## Getting started with the repo